ITU-AI-ML-in-5G-Challenge/DeepSense6G_TII/README.md

 conda activate tfuse
 ```
 ## Dataset
 As we have generated many preprocessed data inlcuding segmented, masked, enhanced, and augumented, our dataset can be downloaded from []().
-After downloading please put it in the folder of './DeepSense6G_TII/'.
+After downloading, please put it in the folder of './DeepSense6G_TII/'.

 ## Train and Evaluation
 The code for training is provide in [train2_seq.py](https://github.com/DeepSenseChallengeTeam/DeepSense6G_TII/blob/TransfuserLast/train2_seq.py).